Advanced Power Control - Scripting

 Supported Commands

 You may enter up to 127 of the commands below.
 Commands are executed in sequence with a "step delay" between each command.
-Enter script commands from the list below one at a time in the Script Listing section on the page http://Your_IP/script.htm.
+The step delay can be as short as 1 second (one command per second) or slower if you desire.
+Enter BASIC commands from the list below one at a time in the Script Listing section on the page e.g. http://192.168.0.100/script.htm.
 Press "Edit" after entering each command.

 Multiple Threads

+For advanced users: A thread is a process.
+You can run a multiple programs, or the same program up to 63 times simultaneously.
 Multiple programs may be run by multiple threads.
 Code space is shared.
 Up to 63 threads may run concurrently.
+Be careful when starting threads, it's easy to start multiple simultaneous threads unintentionally.

 Starting Scripts